Taconic Golf Club – Played July 2016

 This dogleg right is another one that plays longer than the scorecard says.
 The tee shot will land into an uphill slope killing any momentum.
 The course obviously calls for shots that work both ways.

-The green has a lot of slope on the back side.
+The green has a lot of slope on the backside.
 Chipping from that area is really difficult and it is tough to stop shots from there.

 You get a break on this tee shot from an elevated tee.
 You can play it up the right all you want, but you need to get past the tree line for an open shot at the green.

 The green looks as if it is sitting on the edge of a cliff.
 There is some room behind there, but the best spot to miss is short.
-In addition, the putting surface is open in front and tailor made for running shots.
+In addition, the putting surface is open in front and tailor-made for running shots.

-After the delightful little halfway house where I had a good hotdog it was on to the back nine.
+After the delightful little halfway house where I had a good hotdog, it was on to the back nine.
 The tee shot here plays downhill, but the second shot is all back uphill.

 This one is long, but downhill.
-With a good drive the fairway bunker is in play, but there is plenty of room out there.
+With a good drive, the fairway bunker is in play, but there is plenty of room out there.
 The second shot is back up the hill.

 The twelfth tee gives recognition to the people responsible for the course.